mboskamp/MMM-PIR/README.md

 | showCountdown | Should the MagicMirror display the countdown on screen? | Boolean | true |
 | callbackScripts | Scripts that execute after the timeout.
 Scripts must be placed inside the `callbackScripts` folder.
 Supported script types: sh, py, js| Array of strings | none |

+**Note:** The callback scripts to switch the screen [on](https://github.com/mboskamp/MMM-PIR/blob/master/callbackScripts/default/displayOn.sh) and [off](https://github.com/mboskamp/MMM-PIR/blob/master/callbackScripts/default/displayOff.sh) feature two ways of disabling the video output to the monitor.
+By default, this module uses `vcgencmd`.
+The second option (`tvservice`) can be used by removing the `vcgencmd` command and include the commented `tvservice`command in each file.

 ## Telegram commands
 You can control this module via Telegram with the following commands.
 Note: You need to install [MMM-TelegramBot](https://github.com/eouia/MMM-TelegramBot)